BertV1/CyberDetection_and_Response/README.md

    * https://nvd.nist.gov/vuln/data-feeds
 2. We will be working exclusively in **Python** (3.9)
    * optional libraries and modules are allowed
+     * json
+       * working with json data, this is a must
+     * bokeh
+       * have worked with bokeh when creating visualisations in Sentinel notebooks
 3. As code editor Visual Studio Code (**VSC**) will be used
 4. for CI and ease of use, **GitKraken** seems ideal at this point
    * version 5.0.4, because we can work with private repos without purchasing a license.